Indian stocks to scale new highs on government reforms: Reuters poll

 (For other stories from the Reuters global stock markets poll)

-(Polling by Shaloo Shrivastava and Khushboo Mittal; Editing by Ross Finley & Shri Navaratnam)
+Polling by Shaloo Shrivastava and Khushboo Mittal; Editing by Ross Finley & Shri Navaratnam